cloudbees-days/cloudbees-field-workshops/labs/cross-team-collaboration/cross-team-collaboration.md

 <p><img src="images/collab-publish-event-copy-script.png" width=800/>

 5. Click the **Build Now** link in the left menu. <p><img src="images/collab-publish-event-build.png" width=800/>
-6. Once the **publish-event** Pipeline job completes successfully you will see your jobs job for the **microblog-frontend** Mutlibranch project triggered.
+6. Once the **publish-event** Pipeline job completes successfully you will see your job for the **microblog-frontend** Mutlibranch project triggered.
 7. Once the **master** branch job completes successfully you can see in the logs that the `FROM` image for the `build-stage` is `node:14.0.0-alpine3.11` as specified by the event you published above. <p><img src="images/collab-trigger-success-logs.png" width=800/>

 **For instructor led workshops please returns to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/core/#38).**